jonathanmorgan/context_text/README.md

                 'ajax_select',
             )

-    - add the following to the bottom of the `settings.py` file:
+    - if you are using django 1.6 or earlier (you shouldn't be, but...) add the following to the bottom of the `settings.py` file (if you are using django 1.7 or greater, it automatically finds the channels defined in sourcenet/lookups.py):

             AJAX_LOOKUP_CHANNELS = {